nyameen/Network_Design_Project/selective_repeat/ReadMe.txt

 	D. ACK Packet Loss err: use 4 for the input Corruption Option - input percent error in the field below
 	D. ACK Data Loss err: use 5 for the input Corruption Option - input percent error in the field below

 4) This version utilizes Selective Repeat to send and receive messages between host and client.
-This protocol allows for greater efficieny by allowing for mutiple frames being set at a time.
+This protocol allows for greater efficieny by allowing for mutiple frames being set at a time, and a timer is created for each sent packet.
-A single ACK can be used to to acknowledge more than one frame.

 Default values for this process are:
 	- The window size is set to 10